Traceability, Lot Control and Quality Assurance

 (This article originally appeared as Tracing Accountability in FAB Shop Magazine Direct.)

-Traceability through supply chain management in manufacturing is a strategic and competitive requirement – doing it the easiest and most efficient way possible is where it gets tricky.
+Traceability throughout the manufacturing supply chain is a strategic and competitive requirement – doing it the easiest and most efficient way possible is where it gets tricky.
 In regulated industries like automotive manufacturing, enterprises are required to track and trace goods from the raw materials supplier to delivery to the customer, documenting all processes, stages, and changes in between.
 Poor traceability is not an option.

 Customers, prospects, and OEMs all require traceability and expect quality levels to meet their high standards.
 Manufacturers must comply with industry track and trace regulations.
 The possibility of product recalls demands well controlled, end-to-end traceability with a permanent, automated audit trail.